sirdoombox/Overwatch.Net/README.md

 * Supports PC, Xbox 1 and Playstation 4 players.
 * Entirely async
 * Serializable - No complex data.
-* Region / Platform detection
+* Platform detection
+* Identifies and gracefully handles private profiles - parsing as much data as is available.

 ## Planned Features
 * None at the moment - Any feature requests will be placed here.